 Limited flexibility

-- Locked into long-term contract (typically 3-5 years)
+- Committed to a long-term contract (typically 3-5 years)

 - Restrictions on vehicle modifications